A Beginner’s Guide To The Mortgage Market: What It Is And How Affects Rates

 VA loans offer lower rates than most other major loan types and have no required down payment.
 To qualify, you have to be an eligible active-duty servicemember, reservist, member of the National Guard, veteran or surviving spouse receiving dependency and indemnity compensation.
 Instead of mortgage insurance, there’s a one-time funding fee that’s waived in some circumstances.

-The above options include many of those covered by private mortgage originators like Rocket Mortgage.
+The above options include many of those covered by private mortgage originators.
 Banks may have other options.

 Understanding Mortgage Rates